ETH-DISCO/advx-bench/docs/report.md

 # 1. find the strongest models

-we're looking for the strongest zero shot models as of 2024. the models should be zero shot because we want to evaluate them against unseen captchas. they should be open source, easy to use and ideally also able to be fine-tuned.
+we're looking for the strongest zero shot models as of july 2024. the models should be zero shot because we want to evaluate them against unseen captchas. they should also be open source, easy to use and fine-tune.

 *metrics:*

 - https://huggingface.co/blog/object-detection-leaderboard
 - https://openreview.net/pdf?id=hdYqGkSr9S

+## 1.1 papers with code

-*papers-with-codes benchmarks:*
+*papers-with-code benchmarks:*

 see: https://paperswithcode.com/area/computer-vision